jingwen-z/jingwen-z.github.io/_posts/2019-10-16-how-to-draw-a-map-with-folium-module-in-python.md

 "valeur_fonciere" by "surface_reelle_bati".

-The last 2 steps before drawing the map are transform the coordinates to geopoints with `shapely.geometry.Point()`, match each polygen to community, and find out which communities(polygens) have no sales.
+The last 2 steps before drawing the map are transform the coordinates to geopoints with `shapely.geometry.Point()`, match each polygon to community, and find out which communities(polygons) have no sales.

 {% highlight python %}
 vf['points'] = vf.apply(lambda row: Point(row['longitude'],